JithaJ-21/dockerdairy/dockerize.md

 * Purpose:
 1) Verify that Docker is installed and running on the system.
 * Observation:
-1) Docker CLI responded with the installed version (e.g., Docker version 24.x).
+1) Docker CLI responded with the installed version (e.g., Docker version 28.4.0).

 ----

 ### Step 3: Create Dockerfile for Backend

-File: Dockerfile inside project folder (dockerize)
+File: Dockerfile inside project folder

 Content: